ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/projects/locator.md

 ---
 title: A Compass That Can Take You Anywhere
+description: >-
+    Inspired by the fake gadgets from Hollywood spy/heist movies, I brought one to life.
+This Locator looks like a compass, but rather than pointing north, it points to your destination.
+It even tells you how far you are.
+These are the only two features.
+If you actually want to get to your destination, you need to figure out how.
 ---

 *Bringing back the fun and adventure of the journey.
 Link at the bottom of the article.*